IKIM-Essen/ClusterDocs/docs/security/safe-use.md

 ## Endpoint trust

 - A personally controlled endpoint is suitable for normal RCC SSH, VS Code and file-transfer workflows.
-- A restricted institutionally managed endpoint should use the portable RCC Connect kit and may need repair after local policy changes.
+- A restricted institutionally managed endpoint must use the current RCC-approved connection method and may need support after local policy changes.
 - An endpoint administered by an untrusted or actively hostile party is not suitable for sensitive RCC work, even when SSH encryption succeeds.
 Use an RCC-controlled workstation, virtual desktop, terminal or another trusted endpoint.
 - Never approve an unexpected RCC server-identity warning.
-Run RCC Connect or contact RCC support.
+Stop and contact RCC support.

 ## Cluster availability